Teichmann's first US solo museum show, Heavy the Sea, will open at Transformer Station, Cleveland, January 14th - May 2017.

-Esther is currently working on her first monograph and a book of writing (Falling into Photography, On Loss, Desire and the Photographic), to be published as a two-volume edition by Stanley/Barker in 2016.
+Esther is currently working on her first monograph (Fulmine) and a book of writing (Falling On Loss, Desire and the Photographic), to be published by Stanley/Barker in 2017.

-In Search of Lightning, a solo show of new work, will be shown at Galerie Les Filles du Calvaire, Paris during November 2015.
+In Search of Lightning, a solo show of new work, was shown at Galerie Les Filles du Calvaire, Paris during November 2015.

 Inheritors, one volume within a new annual box set of small books published by Hotshoe, November 2015.